• Skip to primary navigation

 Ingredients You Need

-• Vanilla and Salt: Add a touch of pure vanilla extract for a mild flavor, and a pinch of salt to balance the sweetness.
+• Vanilla extract & salt: Pure vanilla for flavor and a small pinch of salt to balance the sweetness.

-• Cream of Tartar (optional): Helps stabilize the egg whites for a fluffier, longer-lasting frosting.
+• Cream of tartar (optional): Helps stabilize the egg whites and keeps the frosting fluffy for piping.

-• Sugar syrup (optional): add 1 to 2 tablespoons of corn syrup during heating for added stability and a smoother texture.
+• Corn syrup (optional): 1–2 tablespoons added during heating for extra stability and a smoother, marshmallow-like texture.

 How To Make Marshmallow Frosting